 This course provides the student with basic marksmanship skills necessary to effectively perform a vital function in a police SWAT or tactical operation.
 Topics include ballistic theory, support equipment, capability, physical fitness issues, and role/mission.

-Defensive Tactics and Weaponless Defense Instructor 40 hours POST certified
+Defensive Tactics 40 hours (POST Certified)

 Designed to train law enforcement officers to instruct in defensive tactics and weaponless defense techniques.
-Topics include: physical fitness, assessment tests, handcuffing & searching techniques, passive and active countermeasures, LVNR, case law, and liability.
+Topics include physical fitness, assessment tests, handcuffing & searching techniques, passive and active countermeasures, LVNR, case law, and liability.

-Firearms Instructor Course 40 hours POST Certified
+Firearms Instructor Course 40 hours (POST Certified)

 This course is designed to train law enforcement officers to be firearm instructors.
 Topics include basic firearm knowledge, lesson planning, range preparation/safety, instruction methods, and defining/correcting individual shooting problems.